 What Hurting Looks Like: Photographer Translates Pain Into Visceral Still Life provides visual and verbal descriptions of pain.
 Originally published on NPR

 Here is some of the information I recently shared in my July newsletter.
 Each newsletter has a specific focus.
 This month is focused on fibromyalgia and Chronic Pain information.
 If you would be interested in receiving my newsletters, please head over to my contact page and sign up.

 Tidbits, Updates and Resources:

-I receive a weekly update on anything published anywhere on the internet that includes information about cupping (dry, massage).
+I receive a weekly update on anything published anywhere on the internet that includes information about fibromyalgia and chronic pain.
 If you have any problems with the links, please let me know, or if you come across any information that you think would be good to share, please also feel free to pass that information along: firstname.lastname@example.org

-1.A study titled “Efficacy of cupping therapy in patients with fibromyalgia syndrome-a randomized placebo-controlled trial” published in Sci Rep in 2016, concludes:… five cupping treatments were more effective than usual care to improve pain intensity and quality of life in patients diagnosed with fibromyalgia syndrome.
-Given the effects were small, and cupping was not superior to sham cupping treatments, currently no recommendation for cupping in the treatment of fibromyalgia can be made.
+2. In a study in Sci Rep 2016 titled “Efficacy of cupping therapy in patients with the fibromyalgia syndrome-a randomized placebo-controlled trial” concluded: Five cupping treatments were more effective than usual care to improve pain intensity and quality of life.
+However, the effects were small and cupping was not superior to sham cupping treatments, further research is warranted.

 3. In a paper by Larimer Moseley, “Reconceptualizing Pain According to Modern Pain Science, published through the University of South Australia at BodyinMind.org, he argues that “the biology of pain is never really straightforward, even when it appears to be.
 It is proposed that understanding what is currently known about the biology of pain requires a reconceptualization of what pain actually is, and how it serves our livelihood.
 He suggests there are four key points: